 Also of interest is that Basking Ridge has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Basking Ridge telecommute to their jobs.
-Overall, about 8.90% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 8.98% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Basking Ridge is a very ethnically-diverse town.
 The people who call Basking Ridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Basking Ridge residents report their race to be White, followed by Asian.
 Important ancestries of people in Basking Ridge include Italian, German, English, and Polish.

 The most common language spoken in Basking Ridge is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Langs. of India.